-There are tricks to getting the best results from your dandruff products.
-As I mentioned in my last post, scalp dandruff is common and most people misinterpret the scale and itch as 'dry scalp'.
-The scalp isn’t dry, it has a rash and medicated shampoos deliver the medicine necessary to treat the problem.
+There are tricks to getting the best results from your dandruff products to treat your dry itchy scalp.
+As I mentioned in my last post, scalp dandruff is common and most people misinterpret the scale and itch as “dry scalp.”
+The scalp isn’t dry.
+It has a rash, and medicated shampoos deliver the medicine necessary to treat the problem.

 Initially, you may want to shampoo every day until your scalp is controlled.
-Remember, shampooing delivers medicine to the scalp skin and it also helps to remove the oils and scale that contribute to seborrheic dermatitis.
+Remember, shampooing delivers medicine to the scalp skin, and it also helps to remove the oils and scale that contribute to seborrheic dermatitis.

-- Lather and rinse your hair twice with each washing.
+2. Lather and rinse your hair twice with each washing.

-- Each lathering needs to reach down to the skin of your scalp.
-Evenly cover the skin with suds and rub or scruff them into the scalp using your finger tips or a scalp scrubber.
-I love scalp scrubbers and have the 'Cadillac' scalp scrubber.
+Each lathering needs to reach down to the skin of your scalp.
+Evenly cover the skin with suds, and rub or scruff them into the scalp using your finger tips or a scalp scrubber.
+I love scalp scrubbers and have the “Cadillac” scalp scrubber.
 Click here to see more, or to order this great scalp scrubber.

 - Use a non-medicated shampoo for your first lather to clean dirt, oil and hair care products from your scalp and hair.

 - Use your medicated shampoo for your second lather and allow the shampoo to stay on your scalp for about 5 minutes before rinsing.

 3. You can follow up with conditioners or the other hair care products that you like to use.